Romeo and Juliet (1936 film): Awards and honors

 In 2002, the American Film Institute nominated this film for AFI's 100 Years...100 Passions.

 The film is listed in the book The New York Times' Guide to the Best 1,000 Movies Ever Made (1999 and 2004)).

 Legacy

-A colour roll of 16mm Kodachrome filmed by co-star Leslie Howard during the opening exterior sequence with Howard and Reginald Denny in costume as the crew set up is featured in the 2016 documentary Leslie Howard: The Man Who Gave a Damn.
+The 2016 documentary Leslie Howard: The Man Who Gave a Damn featured a colour roll of 16mm Kodachrome, which was filmed by co-star Leslie Howard during the opening exterior sequence with Howard and Reginald Denny in costume as the crew set up.